frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 "Lo, we have left everything and followed you" (Matt.
 19:27).
 Peter\'s statement expresses the radical nature of the choice professed by the apostle.

-Our Lord the teacher indicated and demanded the observance of the commandments as a condition for eternal life.
+Our Lord the Teacher indicated and demanded the observance of the commandments as a condition for eternal life.
 To the rich young man, He said, "Go, sell what you have and give to the poor, and you will have treasure in heaven; and come follow me" (Matt.
 19:21).

 The sadness of refusal fell on those words of Christ, like a sudden darkening of the sky.
 Jesus spoke one of His severest sayings: "How hard it would be for those who are of riches to enter the kingdom of God" (Matt.
 19:24).